MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-dialog.md

 ---
-title: "Understanding the error dialog"
+title: Understanding the error dialog
 description: Understand the different parts the error dialog to be able to help mitigate issues for users ms.custom: bap-template ms.date: 10/04/2023